ZoneMix/n8n-workflows/README.md

 This is a repository to share how I use n8n.
 I've included a `docker-compose.yml` file and `data`.
 If you plan to use this n8n configuration, be sure to edit the compose file and follow instructions.
 I also use a cloudflare tunnel to make the subdomain available, so the networking may need to change based on your network/hosting setup.

 # Workflow Examples
-Just copy and paste the JSON right into n8n!
+In `workflows`, you will see example workflows I've created.
+The images below show some of them.
+If you want to use or edit these workflows, just copy and paste the JSON data right into a n8n workflow!

 ## Upload Sermons to PCO
 <img width="1688" height="977" alt="image" src="https://github.com/user-attachments/assets/12539869-1a2c-42b8-b95f-2a67acc7bb5f" />